 Ensure that no two nodes are connected both directly (i.e., with an edge between them) and indirectly, through intermediate nodes.
 If TRUE, we return the transitive reduction of the DAG.

 rootName The name you want to give the "Root" node.

-geneNames The names you want to give the non-root nodes.
+geneNames The names you want to give the the non-root nodes.

-out Whether the ouptut should be an adjacency matrix or a "restriction table", as s If using as output a restriction, the default value for s.
-See allFitnessEffects.
+out Whether the ouptut should be an adjacency matrix or a "restriction table", as used in allFitnessEffects.